Ally logo. Go to Ally.com

 You've saved up, purchased your tickets and are about to embark on a trip on the high seas.
 But how do you prepare for unexpected cruise costs?
-Let's review some expenses you should look for before you depart.
+Let's review some expenses to look for before you depart.

 1. Taxes and fees

-Taxes and fees on your cruise should appear early on in your booking process, but it's worth keeping an eye on the numbers.
-These costs may include port fees and taxes, which vary based on port location, amount of passengers and size of your cruise — they're also mandatory for all passengers.
-Port fees and taxes often range from 10 to 20 percent of your base cruise fare.
+Taxes and fees on your cruise should appear early in your booking process, but it's worth keeping an eye on the numbers.
+These costs may include port taxes and fees, which vary based on port location, number of passengers and size of your cruise.
+Port taxes and fees often range from 10 to 20 percent of your base cruise fare, and they’re mandatory for all passengers.

-Read more: Buckets and boosters can help your cruise savings swell.
+Read more: Buckets and boosters can help you coast through saving for your cruise

 2. Gratuities

-You may be curious about tipping etiquette, especially considering the amount of staff on your cruise.
+You may be curious about tipping etiquette, especially considering the number of staff members on a cruise.
 Most large cruise lines will automatically add a general service or gratuity fee, but it may also be included in your base fare.
-These costs can range from $15 to $20 a person per day.
+These costs can range from $15 to $20 a passenger per day.
 However, it's a good idea to keep some cash on hand for other opportunities to personally tip on services like baggage handling, room service or bartending.

 3. Room service